 Training difficulty: Easy

-Golden Retrievers prove that intelligence doesn't have to come with intensity.
-They're genuinely smart dogs who learn quickly and remember well, but they package this intelligence with a friendly, eager-to-please temperament that makes them accessible for average owners.
-Goldens excel as service dogs, therapy dogs, and search and rescue dogs, demonstrating their trainability and problem-solving abilities in real-world applications.
+Golden Retrievers prove that intelligence doesn’t have to come with intensity.
+They’re genuinely smart dogs who learn quickly and remember well, but they package this intelligence with a friendly, eager-to-please temperament that makes them accessible for average owners.
+Goldens excel as service dogs, therapy dogs, and search and rescue dogs, showing their trainability and problem-solving in real-world settings.

 The breed’s intelligence is matched by their patience and adaptability, making them excellent family dogs.
 They’re forgiving of training mistakes and generally friendly with everyone, though they still need socialization.
 Goldens require moderate to high exercise (an hour or more daily), regular grooming, and they shed heavily.
 They mature slowly and can be goofy adolescents until age two or three.
 Golden Retrievers are ideal for active families and first-time owners willing to train and exercise them, and anyone wanting a smart dog without the intensity of working breeds.